I. Outlook

 Analysis

-The Ethereum community is actively advancing a unified standard for L2 interoperability.
-Among them, ERC-7683 (Cross Chain Intents) is seen as a key advancement.
+The Ethereum community is actively advancing unified standards for L2 interoperability.
+Among them, ERC-7683 (Cross Chain Intents) is seen as a key development.
 This standard aims to simplify cross-chain transaction processes, allowing users to seamlessly transfer assets and governance votes between different L2s.
 Multiple projects, including Polygon, Arbitrum, Optimism, Base, and Uniswap, have expressed support for this standard.
 Cross-chain transactions are expected to become more straightforward in the coming months.

 - Vitalik Buterin Proposes "Embedded zkEVM" Concept